Simple Man (Lynyrd Skynyrd song)

-"Simple Man" is the last track on side one of Lynyrd Skynyrd's debut album, (Pronounced 'Lĕh-'nérd 'Skin-'nérd).
+"Simple Man" is a song by American rock band Lynyrd Skynyrd, released on their debut studio album, (Pronounced 'Lĕh-'nérd 'Skin-'nérd) (1973).

-The song is one of Lynyrd Skynyrd's most popular songs.
+The song is one of Lynyrd Skynyrd's most popular.
 Since the song became available for digital download, it has become Lynyrd Skynyrd's third best-selling digital song after "Sweet Home Alabama" and "Free Bird."
 It has sold 1,333,000 copies in the U.S. as of November 2013.

 Musical structure

-"Simple Man" is written in the key of A minor/C major, though all guitars were tuned down a half step, effectively making it G# minor/B. The song begins with an electric arpeggiated chord sequence made up of the chords C major, G major and A minor (though with the tuned-down guitars, effective progression of B major, F# major and G# minor).
+"Simple Man" is written in the key of A minor/C major, though all guitars were tuned down a half step, effectively making it G minor/B major.
+The song begins with an electric arpeggiated chord sequence made up of the chords C major, G major and A minor (though with the tuned-down guitars, effective progression of B major, F major, and G minor).
 This intro is accompanied by a bass line and cymbals before the drums and vocals come in for the verse.
-Lyrically the song is about a mother talking to her child about life, inspired by the passing of Ronnie Van Zant's grandmother.
-The chorus of the song includes electric guitars imitating sections of the arpeggiated intro progression.
+Lyrically, the song is about a mother talking to her child about life, inspired by the passing of Ronnie Van Zant's grandmother.
+The chorus of the song includes electric guitars playing variations on the arpeggiated intro progression.
 The guitar solo is performed by Gary Rossington.